How Can You Become Fluent in Multiple Languages?

 How Can You Apply Independent Learning Toward Fluency?

 You’ve already learned the basics of language when when you were a child.
 And by the time we’re in high school, we can speak with rapid, academic fluency for the most part.
 The only difference when you learn a second language is that we’ve forgotten what it was like when we first learned a language.

 When you sit down with your target language the first time, going over the basics helps.
 But you don’t need to have a teacher to guarantee success.
 In fact, many people who sit in a language classroom with teacher guidance still regularly fail to learn the language.
 This is because it can be too easy to rely on the teacher and jump through the hoops to pass tests rather than learn the language.
 Independent learners hold themselves accountable and work towards success.

-If your goal is fluency in German or any other language, this means constant exposure to the language, learning new vocabulary words, working on your accent, and continuing an appreciation of the culture, not because you hope to reach an end, but because you hope it never ends.
+If your goal is fluency you need constant exposure to the language.
+Learn new vocabulary words, work on your accent, and continue an appreciation of the culture, not because you hope to reach an end, but because you hope it never ends.